Canada Employer of Record (EOR): 2025 Hiring Guide

 An EOR acts as the legal employer for your staff, which is ideal for companies that do not have a legal entity in Canada.
 The EOR takes on all legal responsibility for employment.

-A PEO, on the other hand, enters a co employment agreement with you.
+A PEO, on the other hand, enters a co employment relationship with you.
 This model requires your company to already have a registered entity in Canada.
 The PEO helps with HR and payroll administration, but you and the PEO share employer responsibilities.

 Simply put, if you don’t have a Canadian entity, you need a canada employer of record.